Age-Old Wisdom meets Modern Tools

 Picking a Pumpkin for Carving

-Whether you’re visiting the pumpkin patch, it’s always fun to find that “perfect” pumpkin.
-Here are 5 easy tips!
+Whether you’re visiting the pumpkin patch or perusing the produce section, it’s always fun to find that “perfect” pumpkin.
+Here are 5 easy tips for selecting a winner!

 - Look for a pumpkin that has a deep orange color.

-- Knock to check that the pumpkin is hollow.
+- Knock on the pumpkin to check that it is hollow (and therefore ripe).

 - Make sure the bottom of the pumpkin isn’t soft and mushy!
 Also, the bottom should be flat so it doesn’t roll.